 The paintball guns that we’ll review below have received the most critiques and the highest ratings, so you know that they’ll give you that competitive edge needed to get ahead in this fast-paced sport.
 Plus, it’s nice to know that they’ve been thoroughly tested by the top players around.
 The top markers have been given our gold star of approval and have earned their spot on the homepage.
 If want to make an informed decision without researching for days on end, rest assured that you’re in the right place.

-Top 5 Paintball Markers – The Best on Any Budget
+Top 19 – The Best Paintball Guns for Any Budget and Skill Level

 Buying Guide – How to Choose Your Paintball Gun